 You can find user-generated photos by checking your business’s tags or your mentions.
 Not sure of the difference?
 When you’re tagged on Instagram, your profile is included in the photo or video, and everyone can see this post on your profile, too.
 A mention, on the other hand, is when someone @’s your handle in their Instagram caption.
 This isn’t visible to anyone else.

 When you share user-generated content, be sure to ask for permission first.
 If they agree, be sure to tag and mention the user’s profile to engage with this user and their followers, boosting your own reach.
-Here’s a great example from Glossier.

-2. Influencer Photos
+2. Influencer photos

 All of your customers matter, and all user-generated content is useful.
 But some of your customer’s content is just going to be a bigger opportunity to grow your business.
 Especially when they’re influencers.